PhluantMobile/dojo_js/README.md

 	console.log(data);
 }

 //Distance and limit are shown as an example and can be omitted if satisfied with default values.
-Subtype and value must be specified for a geolocaiton lookup. dojo.get_stores({
+Subtype and value must be specified for a geolocation lookup. dojo.get_stores({
 	'callback': storeReturn,
 	'data': {